ggsavin/voting-games/README.md

 ## What is this project trying to achieve?

-Provide a simplified environment for SGDs that employ voting mechanisms as their main interaction space
+Provide an SGD environment where voting is a core mechanism so we can study how agents learn given different parameters and hopefully make inferences based on the voting mechanisms in play.

 Ranking